Listen to an audio file of this tool.

 - Once you agree upon a time that makes sense for all, your attempts to keep that time sacred and consistent for homework will be important to ensure it becomes a habit and routine.
 If you are consistent, it can serve as a predictable, non-negotiable process.
 Your child knows what to expect and when to expect it.

-If, by chance, your child has decided to do homework right after school, be certain to provide a healthy high protein snack first (peanut butter crackers, cheese stick and apples).
+- If your child has decided to do homework right after school, be certain to provide a healthy high protein snack first (peanut butter crackers, cheese stick and apples).
 You may even consider having this snack ready for the car ride home.

-If you cannot offer a choice in the time of day homework is completed, then find another choice your child can make.
-For example, you could allow your child to decide on what space they use, or what snack they will have to accompany homework completion.
+- If you cannot offer a choice in the time of day homework is completed, then find another choice your child can make.
+For example, you could allow your child to decide what space they use, or what snack they will have to accompany homework completion.
 Adding some level of choice to the process will prevent power struggles and help your child take ownership.

 - Set up a space.
 Take some time to determine a consistent space for homework completion.
-You may look for:
+You may look for

 - a well-lit location (or get a task lamp to light up a preferred spot);

-- close proximity to your family’s living space or kitchen (wherever you’ll typically be so that you are never far to offer support);
+- close proximity to your family’s living space or kitchen (wherever you’ll typically be so that you are never far to offer support); and

 - a hard work surface that can get dirty.
 (Your child may need to color with markers, use glue sticks, cut, and more.
 Make sure your surface is durable.)